dan998/coders-zimbot-v4/README.md

 npm start

-echo scan the qr code and enjoy bot
+echo scan the qr code and enjoy bot from the Coding Family

 ```